-After you install the SDK, you can access the documentation from Start > Programs > QuickTest Professional > Extensibility > Documentation.
+You can access the documentation from Start > Programs > QuickTest Professional > Extensibility > Documentation on a computer on which QuickTest or the Web Add-in Extensibility SDK is installed.
 You can use the sample toolkit support sets to learn more about implementing Web Add-in Extensibility.

 Installing the QuickTest Professional Web Add-in Extensibility SDK on a QuickTest computer enables you to work more efficiently when debugging and testing your custom toolkit support.
 However, you can also install and use the SDK on a computer without QuickTest.
 You can create the toolkit support set for your Web controls on any computer.
 To test and debug the toolkit support set you must deploy it to QuickTest.
-For more information, see "Deploying the Toolkit Support Set" on page 101.
+For more information, see "Deploying the Toolkit Support Set" on page 103.